Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 He received a message from Niral to meet outside *Kobe’s,* a Human restaurant specializing in *Japanese* cuisine with an eye towards curious Gaoians and Humans alike.
 He was warned to check against his registered allergen list before arriving.
 He did, noting that his assay put any "shellfish" from Earth strictly off-limits.
 Gaoians as a rule could eat most Human foods, but things like onions, caffeine, or chocolate?
 Those could only be indulged sparingly.

 As for the shellfish?
 Well, his documented reaction was mild enough that incidental exposure wouldn’t bother him much.
-He probably would have been fine sampling some, but since it was a date, and given the symptoms…
+He probably would have been fine sampling some, but since it was a date, and given the symptoms...

 Definitely not a good way to earn a mating contract.